Billy Waldrop: Charges and plea deal

 Two days after the double murder, on June 28, 1973, Billy Waldrop was arrested in connection to the case, and subsequently charged with two counts of murder.
 Additionally, Waldrop was also charged for escaping his work-release program.
 Reportedly, after his arrest, Waldrop slit his wrists, likely to commit suicide.

-Waldrop was indicted by a Calhoun County grand jury in August 1973, and during the same month, he slashed his stomach and arms with a razor in an attempt to commit suicide.
+Waldrop was indicted by a Calhoun County grand jury in August 1973, and during the same month, he slashed his stomach and arms with a razor in a suicide attempt.

 Originally facing a potential death sentence for the double murder, Waldrop ultimately avoided it after his lawyers negotiated a plea deal with prosecutors, under which he agreed to plead guilty to two counts of second degree murder in exchange for a 15-year prison sentence for each count.
 During a hearing convened on October 3, 1973, Waldrop pleaded guilty and was convicted of second-degree murder for the deaths of Carter and Snider.
 However, during sentencing, the jury sentenced Waldrop to 20 years in prison for the murder of Snider, five years higher than the amount of time agreed upon by the prosecution.
 On the other hand, for the other charge of killing Carter in the second degree, Waldrop received a concurrent jail term of 15 years in accordance to the plea agreement.